mira-kine/lab06-e-commerce-site/README.md

 ## Making a plan

+### 1. write tests
+        * test that getCart function will return the correct cart if it exists
+        * test that getCart will return empty array if it does not exist
+        * test that addItem will increase quantity of correct item.id by one
+        * test that addItem will make new item in shopping cart if it does not yet already exist

+    2. make getCart function
+    3. make addItem function
+    4. create Event listener so that when button is clicked, addItem will getCart info and update

 (bolded steps are mandatory, unbolded are for more advanced projects)

 1) **Make a drawing of your app.
 Simple "wireframes"**